Can-Am Logo

 The Can-Am logo is full of harmony.
-The thoughtfulness of the design allowed the brand’s motorcycles to become winners in races.
-The emblem elements represent speed and tell about the different periods of the brand’s existence.
+The design’s thoughtfulness enabled the brand’s motorcycles to win races.
+The emblem’s elements represent speed and reflect the brand’s different periods of existence.

 Can-Am: Brand overview